xXmizzeryXx/Tide/README.md

-# Tide 🌊
+# Tide v2 🌊
-a proxy of minimalism, for the modern times. currently in testing, dm me on discord if you would like to help with the testing. (mizzery_saltyy)
+a proxy of minimalism, for modern times.
+Currently in testing, dm me on Discord if you would like to help with the testing. (mizzery_saltyy)